Srinu7358/openshift-sep-2024/Day1/README.md

 - supports inbuilt monitoring features
   - it can check the health of our application, when it finds your application is not responding, it can repair it or replace it with another good healthy instance of your application
   - it supports inbuilt load-balancing
+- supports any container runtime/engine as long as there is an implemention of CRI(Container Runtime Interface) to interact with those runtime/engine
 </pre>

 ## Red Hat Openshift Overview